Facebook reminded me of something great yesterday.

 |Linda showing us why Zumba’s so much fun – and me facing the wrong way AGAIN|

 It was the beginning of the end.
-Of the old me, that is – the lazy, podgy smoker whose idea of a healthy breakfast was three cigarettes and a cheese toastie.
-(Man, I want a cheese toastie now…)
+Of the old me, that is – the sedentary smoker whose idea of a healthy breakfast was three cigarettes and a cheese toastie. (tbf I’m still bang on the cheese toasties…)

 But I was nowhere near as happy as I am now.
 In life, or in myself.